timmcginley/41934/README.md

 6. Evaluate the suitability of software licensing options for digital tools.
 7. Design an OpenBIM tool or workflow to address the challenges of a specific use case based on international and national standards and best practice.

+## Focus on problems you care about
+This course has been designed so that the emphasis is on learning FROM BIM rather than learning HOWTO BIM [(McGinley & Krijnen, 2021)](https://itc.scix.net/paper/w78-2021-paper-070).
+However it is not possible to support every possible use case, therefore the course focuses on the following:
+* LCA
+* Structure
+* Cost
+* Indoor & Energy
+* Acoustic
+* Daylight

 ## OpenBIM

 This course is possible because of a large community of humans who have been passionate about supporting standards in the AEC for a very long time.
 The main organisation representing these people and the needs for standardisaiton in the AEC is the awesome [BuildingSmart](https://www.buildingsmart.org/).
 BuildingSmart are responsible for the development of several core interoperability tools that make this course possible they include.
 The table below shows the 5 main standards supported by BuildingSMART.